Lesson 1: Introduction to TypeDB

 To round things up, let us also briefly point to the security features that TypeDB implements, though they will not feature prominently in this course.

-• In-flight encryption: TypeDB Cloud supports modern encryption, to keep your data safe from prying eyes.
+• In-flight encryption: TypeDB supports modern encryption, to keep your data safe from prying eyes.

-• ACID guarantees: TypeDB provides users with ACID guarantees.
+• ACID guarantees: TypeDB provides users with ACID guarantees up to snapshot isolation.
 This includes the use of a write-ahead log, which ensures no data is lost in case of unexpected crashes.

 Summary and outlook